texus/TGUI/tutorials/0.9/android/index.md

 APP_MODULES := sfml-activity tgui-activity your-program
 ```

 Finally you have to load the tgui-activity so that it can load the tgui library.
-You do that by having the following in your AndroidManifest.xml file.
+You do that by having the following in your AndroidManifest.xml file (inside the activity element).
 The order is important, you must load SFML before TGUI.
+The `your-program` name should match the LOCAL_MODULE value in Android.mk.
 ```bash
 <meta-data android:name="android.app.lib_name" android:value="sfml-activity" />
 <meta-data android:name="sfml.app.lib_name" android:value="tgui-activity" />